Mjz86/c_colon/mcc.md

  * note: caller and callee are both protective in the caller and callee respectively.

- - operator  caller (  callee-pointer or backend-hash  (depending on  dynamic call vs static call), stack-size,stack-pointer, instruction-pointer, argument-sttack-size)callee-context-type : in the caller , before the call , the context-type gets a chance to caputure the protection information of the function if it wants to, to protect against stack overflow, and a minimalistic debug info for the stack trace. in a debugging environment,  this can have conditional trap instructions.
+ - operator  caller (   argument-sttack-size( optional),stack-pointer( optional), instruction-pointer( optional), callee-pointer or backend-hash  (depending on  dynamic call vs static call) ( optional) )callee-context-type : in the caller , before the call , the context-type gets a chance to caputure the protection information of the function if it wants to, to protect against stack overflow, and a minimalistic debug info for the stack trace. note that caputure of backend-hash makes compilation slower because of non elided hash
+in a debugging environment,  this can have conditional trap instructions.

-- operator  callee  (  backend-hash , stack-size,stack-pointer, instruction-pointer )callee-context-type :
+- operator  callee  (  stack-size( optional),stack-pointer( optional), instruction-pointer ( optional),backend-hash ( optional) )callee-context-type :
-in the callee , before the callee code and stack get initialized, the context-type gets a chance to caputure the protection information of the function if it wants to, to protect against stack overflow, and a minimalistic debug info for the stack trace. in a debugging environment,  this can have conditional trap instructions.
+in the callee , before the callee code and stack get initialized, the context-type gets a chance to caputure the protection information of the function if it wants to, to protect against stack overflow, and a minimalistic debug info for the stack trace. note that caputure of backend-hash makes compilation slower because of non elided hash
+in a debugging environment,  this can have conditional trap instructions.

 - `operator make_meta ( inout std::meta )->meta-input `, `operator make_meta ( inout std::debug_meta )->meta-input`: